 Food waste is a hot topic and over the past few years, Britons have become increasingly aware about the importance of ensuring that we make the most of what’s on our fridge shelves.
 Food waste and food poverty are at record highs in Britain, so what can we do to challenge it?

 Food waste refers to the loss of fruit, vegetables, meat and consumables through binning leftovers or letting food go out of date.
 It’s bad for the environment, and particularly bad for climate change.
 When food is manufactured all over the world, it takes gallons of fresh water, land and labour to farm, harvest and package.
 When we waste food, the toll that that takes on the landscape is in vain.
 Although households play a large part in this, supermarkets are also to blame.
 240,000 tonnes of food is wasted by UK supermarkets each year – much of it comes in plastic or plasticised packaging.

-The survey asked 1000 Brits to detail the items that could be regularly found in their fridge and discovered that the average household buys 365 eggs a year, 231 pints of milk, 157 rashers of bacon and 55 loaves of bread, amongst other things.
+To find out the nation’s food habits, we conducted a survey with 1000 Brits to detail the items that could be regularly found in their fridge.
+The average household buys 365 eggs a year, 231 pints of milk, 157 rashers of bacon and 55 loaves of bread, amongst other things.

 Food items purchased in an average week by region